harshalrj25/BUGZ_Flutter_game/README.md

 ## Installation

-Unzip the folder named bugz
-Connect your device and hit  'flutter run --release' from the unzipped folder
+Connect your device and hit  'flutter run --release' from the folder

 ## Platform